University of Monterrey: Library

-Student dorms

-In Mexico, it is uncommon for college students to leave their homes and start living by themselves.
-Fraternities and sororities are rarely heard of.
-However, schools like UDEM receive a vast amount of foreign exchange students and, even when it is uncommon, people will eventually leave their homes and begin living independently.

-For these reasons, UDEM started a student housing project called Residencias UDEM meaning UDEM Residence Halls.
-They were inaugurated in 2006 after 13 months of being planned and occupied over 14 acres within the grounds of the UDEM's campus.
-The project was overseen by authorities from Harvard university, Yale, Loyola and the University of the Americas (UDLA), as well as benefactors like Jane Wright from the Hanbury Evans Wright Vlattas firm.
-The dorms house up to 450 students.

 Centro Roberto Garza Sada (CRGS)

-The Roberto Garza Sada Center (CRGS), named in honor of Don Roberto Garza Sada, was designed by Tadao Andō, one of the most recognized architects in the world and awarded the Pritzker Prize in 1995.
-The final investment of the work is around 45 million dollars, 21 being the main benefactor Doña Márgara Garza Sada de Fernández, daughter of Roberto Garza Sada.

-CRGS The architectural work, baptized by its author as the "Gate of Creation", was officially inaugurated on April 29, 2013 in the presence of the Japanese architect, Doña Márgara Garza Sada de Fernández, the Governor in charge, Rodrigo Medina de la Cruz, the former municipal president of San Pedro Garza García, Mauricio Fernández Garza, among other business, political and academic personalities.
+The Roberto Garza Sada Center (CRGS), named in honor of Don Roberto Garza Sada, was designed by architect Tadao Ando.
+The final investment of the work is around 45 million dollars.
+With 21 million coming from Doña Márgara Garza Sada de Fernández, daughter of Roberto Garza Sada.
+CRGS, baptized by its author as the "Gate of Creation", was officially inaugurated on April 29, 2013, in the presence of Tadao Ando, Doña Márgara Garza Sada de Fernández, the Governor in charge, Rodrigo Medina de la Cruz, the former municipal president of San Pedro Garza García, Mauricio Fernández Garza, among other business, political and academic personalities.

-This building has 1,300 cubic meters of concrete and has 13,115.48 square meters of construction, distributed in spaces for design, research, teaching and exhibition, as well as 22 laboratories and workshops which design students can use.
-Currently, it has the LEED Certification in its “Silver” level, granted by the US Green Building Council (USGBC), with which it became the first work of Tadao Ando to receive a global sustainability certification.
+The building has 1,300 cubic meters of concrete and 13,115.48 square meters of construction.
+The building includes 22 laboratories and workshops for design students.
+Currently, it has the "Silver" level LEED Certification, granted by the US Green Building Council (USGBC), becoming the first work of Tadao Ando to receive a global sustainability certification.